-How to Protect Your Pet Rat from Dogs
+How to Protect Your Pet Rat From Your Dog

 How to Introduce Your Rat to Your Dog

-1. Make sure your rat is comfortable being handled
+- Make sure your rat is comfortable being handled.

 If your pet rat is new to you, it may not feel comfortable being handled and, as a result, will be frightened and insecure.
 It’s important that your pet rat remains calm when introducing it to a dog, or it may be too scared and uncomfortable to make friends.
 A scared rat is more likely to scratch or bite your dog out of surprise and ruin the chance of forming a friendship.
 How would you feel if you were being picked up by a stranger and forced to greet and smell another animal that is so much bigger than you?
 Your pet rat needs to feel secure and safe in your grasp before you introduce it to your pet dog.